GoHere® Washroom Access

 Faced with the anxiety of an accident due to incontinence, many choose to stay at home.
 Those that do not must plan their activities around publicly accessible washroom locations.

 The GoHere Washroom Locator App helps people find the closest available washroom, anywhere in Canada.
 You can plan for washroom access en route to your destination or in advance by using the GoHere app.
-The app is free and available on an iPhone, Android and Blackberry Touchscreen.
+The app is free and available for iPhone and Android devices.

 Takeda Canada has been a major partner of the Crohn’s and Colitis Canada GoHere program since it was first launched in 2015.